Zweird-958/airneis/docs/API.md

 #### Possible errors

-- `UNAUTHORIZED` if the user is not signed in.
+- `UNAUTHORIZED` if the user is not signed in or does not exists.

 ### Save Local